knhash/knhash.github.io/_posts/2022-12-15-streaks-ratios-not-absolutes.md

 The anti-thesis of the 80% rule.
 You know the one - the huge project that needs to be completed, you don’t really need to hit all the requirements.
 Hitting 80% of it is more than enough.
 Or something along those lines.

 Don’t let perfection be the enemy of the good.
 Yeah.
 That saying.
+Or like my friend puts it, "[A perfect system never gets created](https://twitter.com/badpallod/status/1603421935664508928)".

 Concentrating on keeping an absolute number, the longest streak you’ve had, as a motivation is training your brain to think in binary terms.
 You have to hit the streak.
 Else you are a failure.
 Our brains are human after all.
 They are going to slip up. _Eventually._ End when they do, it’s going to be hard to get back again.